The submission site is now open: https://podc2022.hotcrp.com/

 All deadlines are at 23:59 AoE in the year 2022.

 The ACM Symposium on Principles of Distributed Computing is an international forum on the theory, design, analysis, implementation and application of distributed systems and networks.
 We solicit papers in all areas of distributed computing.
 Papers from all viewpoints, including theory, practice, and experimentation, are welcome.
 The goal of the conference is to improve understanding of the principles underlying distributed computing.
 Topics of interest include, but are not limited to, the following:

 - concurrency, synchronization, and persistence

 - distributed and cloud storage

-- distributed data structures
+- distributed and concurrent data structures

 - distributed graph algorithms

 - distributed operating systems, middleware, databases

 - distributed resource management and scheduling

 - game-theoretic approaches to distributed computing